alstaired/alstaired/README.md

 refer to me mainly as: **riyo reeyo reeyolu**

-calling me as my heavy kins are heavily appreciated: **azure wifies planetlord 1x1x1x1x player/jon noli bacon**
+calling me as my heavy kins are heavily appreciated: **azure wifies planetlord 1x1x1x1 player/jon noli bacon pyro**

 i go by any pronouns, but i prefer **she/her/they/them/it/its**